Park Shin-hye: 2009–2012: Rising popularity

-2013–2020: Breakthrough and mainstream success
+2013–2022: Breakthrough and mainstream success

 In 2013, Park appeared in the comedy-drama film Miracle in Cell No. 7, which became one of the highest-grossing films in Korea.
 She went on to win the Best Supporting Actress award at the 33rd Korean Association of Film Critics Awards.
-To celebrate her 10th anniversary as an actress, Park held the "2013 Park Shin Hye Asia Tour: Kiss Of Angel" in four Asian countries, becoming the first actress to hold a tour spanning across Asia.
+To celebrate her 10th anniversary as an actress, Park held the "2013 Park Shin Hye Asia Tour: Kiss Of Angel" in four Asian countries, becoming the first actress to hold a tour spanning Asia.
 She then starred in actor and singer So Ji-sub's music video "Eraser" for his album Two'clock...
 Playground, co-starring with former child actor Yoo Seung-ho.

 The same year, Park co-starred with Lee Min-ho in The Heirs, a teen drama written by Kim Eun-sook.
 The Heirs enjoyed immense popularity both locally, with a peak rating of 28.6%, and internationally, having over one billion cumulative views on the Chinese streaming website iQiyi.
 Park experienced a surge in popularity domestically and internationally, and she became a Hallyu star.
 She was given the "Popular Foreign Actress" award at the 2013 Anhui TV Drama Awards.

 In 2014, Park played the role of the Queen in the historical film The Royal Tailor.
 The same year, Park starred in Pinocchio opposite actor Lee Jong-suk.
 She portrayed the female lead, a reporter who suffers from a fictional medical condition called the "Pinocchio complex" which causes her to suffer from uncontrollable hiccups when she lies.
 Pinocchio became a hit, earning an estimated US$5.62 million for broadcasting rights in just one year.
 With The Heirs at the end of 2013 and Pinocchio in 2014, she was included in Forbes Korea's Korea Power Celebrity 40 list, where she placed 33rd.
 In the same year, MBC's Section TV Entertainment Relay dubbed her "Nation's Little Sister".
 Park also received the Prime Minister's Commendation at the Korea Popular Culture Awards for her contribution to the Korean Wave.